Descendant and Community Engagement

 Over the past three years, we have taken steps to memorialize this history and create opportunities for public engagement.
 We have taken initial steps in the dedication of Isaac Hawkins Hall and Anne Marie Becraft Hall in 2017 and remain committed to a permanent physical memorial, created in partnership with the Descendant Community.

-A new advisory group focused on Public History will launch another phase in this effort.
-In the near term, there are steps we can take to mark sites on campus and increase awareness, as we develop a framework for public history and memorialization that will support reflection, acknowledgement, and historical memory.
+As this work continues, there are steps we can take to mark sites on campus and increase awareness, as we further develop a framework for public history and memorialization that will support reflection, acknowledgement, and historical memory.

-All of these steps will be taken with the deepest respect and consideration of Descendant perspectives and to ensure that the process of Dialogue underway continues to be supported and prioritized.
+All of these steps have been and will continue to be taken with the deepest respect and consideration of Descendant perspectives.

 History of Georgetown’s Engagement

 In the fall of 2015, Georgetown launched the Working Group on Slavery, Memory, and Reconciliation.
-University President John J. DeGioia charged the Working Group to make recommendations to help guide our ongoing work related to slavery and its legacies.
-Read the Working Group’s Report and view video reflections from Working Group members on the Working Group page.
-As the Working Group completed its report in the summer of 2016, Georgetown began a new phase of work focused on formal engagement with members of the Descendant community.
+University President John J. DeGioia charged the Working Group to make recommendations to help guide the University’s ongoing work related to slavery and its legacies.
+Since the Working Group on SMR completed their report in 2016, the university has prioritized engagement with Descendants as a foundational element of our work going forward.
+Read the Working Group Report here.

 Key Events and Activities

-- Dialogue process between the Society of Jesus, Georgetown, and Descendants, facilitated by the W.K.
-Kellogg Foundation, 2018-ongoing
+- Dialogue process between Descendant Leaders, the Society of Jesus, and Georgetown facilitated by the W.K.
+Kellogg Foundation to establish the Descendants Truth & Reconciliation Foundation, 2018-ongoing

-- D.C.
+- 2018: Celebration honoring Anne Marie Becraft with the Oblate Sisters of Providence; D.C.
 Emancipation Day event at the National Museum of African American History and Culture, April 2018

 - Liturgy of Remembrance, Contrition and Hope, April 2017